-For integrity attacks, we use \rev{FedAvg~\cite{mcmahan2017communication} as a baseline, representing a naive model aggregation scenario.
-Specifically, FedAvg does not employ security mechanisms, leaving it vulnerable to malicious updates.} We also evaluate robust aggregation methods leveraging statistical priors, including Median and Trimmed Mean~\cite{yin2018byzantine}.
-Median replaces averaging with the median to mitigate extreme outlier influence, while Trimmed Mean excludes outliers before averaging, reducing the impact of malicious updates.
-Additionally, we compare \name{} with MultiKrum~\cite{blanchard2017machine} and FLTrust~\cite{cao2020fltrust}, \rev{which are representative frameworks for similarity based approaches}.
-MultiKrum selects updates with the smallest pairwise Euclidean distances after discarding the most distant ones.
-FLTrust assigns trust scores based on cosine similarity with a server-trained reference model, adjusting aggregation weights to suppress malicious updates.
+For integrity attacks, we use FedAvg~\cite{mcmahan2017communication} as a baseline, being a security-less naive aggregation scenario.
+We also evaluate robust methods leveraging statistical priors, including Median and Trimmed Mean~\cite{yin2018byzantine}.
+The Median approach replaces averaging with the median to mitigate the influence of extreme outliers, while the Trimmed Mean approach excludes outliers before averaging.
+Additionally, we compare \name{} with MultiKrum~\cite{blanchard2017machine} and FLTrust~\cite{cao2020fltrust}, which represent similarity-based approaches.
+MultiKrum selects updates with the smallest pairwise Euclidean distances after discarding the most distant ones, and FLTrust assigns trust scores based on cosine similarity with a server-trained reference model, adjusting aggregation weights to suppress malicious updates.

-\textbf{Attack Methods.} For confidentiality attacks, we use the inverting gradient attack~\cite{geiping2020inverting} for 100 test samples as a baseline.
-This method reconstructs training data by optimizing inputs to produce gradients similar to those sent by the client, achieving state-of-the-art performance with minimal additional assumptions~\cite{huang2021evaluating}.
+\textbf{Attack Methods.} For confidentiality attacks, we use the inverting gradient attack~\cite{geiping2020inverting} for 100 test samples as baseline.
+This approach reconstructs local data by optimizing inputs to produce gradients similar to those from the client, achieving high performance with minimal additional assumptions~\cite{huang2021evaluating}.

-For integrity attacks, we evaluate three poisoning attack types: label flipping, noise injection, and backdoor attacks~\cite{fang2020local}.
-In label flipping, the labels of a subset of training data are altered to mislead the locally trained model.
-Noise injection introduces random noise into the model parameters before they are sent to the server, aiming to degrade the global model’s performance.
-Backdoor attacks embed specific triggers into the training data, causing the model to behave maliciously when exposed to those triggers.
+For integrity attacks, we evaluate three poisoning methods: label flipping, noise injection, and backdoor attacks~\cite{fang2020local}.
+In label flipping, a subset of training data labels are altered to mislead the local model.
+Noise injection introduces random noise into model parameters prior to transmission, aiming to degrade the global model performance.
+Backdoor attacks embed specific triggers in the training data, causing the model to behave maliciously when exposed to those triggers.